What is a Voluntary Trust?

 - A voluntary trust is made up of the trustor, trustee, and beneficiary.

 When is a Voluntary Trust Used?

-A voluntary trust is used in estate planning, which entails the management or distribution of a person’s (trustor’s) net worth at any point in their life – alive or dead.
+A voluntary trust is often used in estate planning, which entails the management or distribution of a person’s (trustor’s) property at any point in their life – alive or dead.
 Common attributes of an estate include an individual’s legal rights, interest, property entitlement, and all other assets minus the liabilities at that specific time.

 In relation to common assets such as a house or car, the person controlling the asset is referred to as the trustee, while the person receiving that asset in the future is known as the beneficiary.
 In most situations, a trust is initiated to provide legal protection over the trustor’s net worth and to oversee the best wishes of that person.
 Ultimately, the process saves time, costs (through taxes), and paperwork hassle.

 In a voluntary trust, the beneficiary receives the assets as a gift, of which they are not required to provide anything in return.
 Conversely, a trust of value could be chosen, which provides benefits to purchasers or mortgagees.

 In some cases, voluntary trust can refer to the interpersonal trust between two or more individuals regarding an obligation that upholds the benefits of one or all of the individuals.
 This is not a formal contract, rather a man/woman’s word from one person to another.
 From the legal perspective, voluntary trusts are a formal agreement that grants the power to oversee and sometimes manage an individual’s assets.